A Painting Made as a Gift

 It was Christmas time, and I was away from home.

-A friend gifted me two small sets of starter oil paints.
+A friend gifted me two small starter sets of oil paints.

 He said, simply, that he would love to see my work sometime.

-I didn’t have brushes with me.
+I didn’t have brushes.

 Only sculpting knives.